Payment gateway

 Cart Abandonment

-In ecommerce, online transactions could be referred to as ‘card not present’ transactions.
-Because the cardholder cannot swipe on a machine to give you access to their account, a different kind of processing is required for ecommerce transactions.
-With an ecommerce store, you have to rely on the card information a customer provides you on the checkout page.
+In eCommerce, online transactions could be referred to as ‘card not present’ transactions.
+Because the cardholder cannot swipe on a machine to give you access to their account, a different kind of processing is required for eCommerce transactions.
+With an eCommerce store, you have to rely on the card information a customer provides you on the checkout page.
 The big dilemma is whether the card information provided belongs to the person entering the details or not.
 That’s why there is a higher risk of fraud in ‘card not present’ transactions.

-Payment gateways save the day by providing you a solution.
+Payment gateways save the day by providing you with a solution.
 Cyber miscreants will have an easier go at your customer’s data if you keep payment gateways out of the equation.
 It would expose your business to more issues like chargebacks and fraud.
 Fraudsters can also find ways to start transactions illegitimately, causing more reputation damage.
 A payment gateway acts as a gatekeeper for all transactions, relaying information from one party to another using data encryption to minimize risk.

 Gateways are also a big help in saving you from insufficient funds and account holders who can’t actually make payments—as such, using them can have a positive impact on the financial health of your business.

-Now you understand the basics and importance of a payment gateway, let’s see how it works for an ecommerce business.
+Now you understand the basics and importance of a payment gateway, let’s see how it works for an eCommerce business.

 The process goes like this: a customer selects the product or service they want to purchase from your website.
 They enter the checkout page where they see different payment options that you provide.
 Some payment solutions include: